Photo Credit: 4774344sean / istockphoto.com

 Resources

-National Library of Medicine (Alpha-1 Antitrypsin Deficiency)University of Maryland Medical Center (Chronic obstructive pulmonary disease)National Heart, Lung, and Blood Institute (COPD: The More you Know, the Better for you and Your Loved Ones.)COPD is an umbrella term for conditions that cause damage to the lungs.
-Here you will learn about the different types of COPD and how they are treated.
+National Library of Medicine (Alpha-1 Antitrypsin Deficiency)University of Maryland Medical Center (Chronic obstructive pulmonary disease)National Heart, Lung, and Blood Institute (COPD: The More you Know, the Better for you and Your Loved Ones.)COPD is a respiratory disease that often affects peoples' breathing.
+Here is how to tell if you have COPD and what to do if you do.